angelopollari187-hub/ai-soc-triage/README.md

 - Slack alerting for HIGH and CRITICAL incidents
 - IP enrichment with geolocation, ASN/organization, hosting, and proxy context
 - SOC case tracking with Incident ID, timestamp, and status

+## 🧠 Analyst Insight Layer

+Alerts include an analyst insight field that summarizes AI confidence, enrichment context, VirusTotal verdict, and validation guidance.
+This reinforces that AI output should support, not replace, analyst judgment.

 ## 💡 Why This Matters